wp-plugins/app-store-assistant/readme.txt

 * Request: Plugin checks the app in all stores for availability and then generates the box with flags.
 Each flag is a button and a link to the app.
 Of course links is set for affiliate programs.
 [Thanks Aslan Guseinov]

 == Changelog ==

+= 6.4.2 =
+* Added: Ability to add an Item's icon to your RSS/ATOM feed
+* Added: Ability to add an Item's short description to your RSS/ATOM feed
+* Added: Choose the icon size for RSS/ATOM feed
+* Changed: Clarified some text on the settings panels

 = 6.4.1 =
 * Fixed: Issue with icon not displaying properly in some themes